Development and Investment

 The following chart sums up the different costs of the most common energy sources and desert energy:

 The table shows that only the cheapest coal plants are able to beat solarthermal-plants, while gas plants are equivalent in operating cost.
-With tax cuts and direct subsidies for coal being on the fall in most countries, the low cost of coal is not achievable in the near future.
-Additionally, many coal plants are quite old and would need a major overhaul in the next years.
-This massive cost would drive the price-tag up as well.
+With tax cuts and direct subsidies for coal being on the fall in most countries the low cost of coal is not achievable in the near future.
+Additionally many coal plants are quite old and would need a major overhaul in the next years.
+This massive cost will be passed on to the consumer as well.

 At the moment deserts are a negative geographic feature.
 There are almost useless in terms of agricultural production and food imports are a major contributing factor to the poverty of countries in Africa or the Middle East.